Overv/vramfs/README.md

 ======

-vramfs is a utility that uses the [FUSE library](http://fuse.sourceforge.net/) to implement a file system in VRAM.
+vramfs is a utility that uses the [FUSE library](http://fuse.sourceforge.net/) to create a file system in VRAM.
 The idea is pretty much the same as a RAM disk, except that it uses the video RAM of a discrete graphics card to store files.
 It is not intented for serious use, but it does actually work fairly well, especially since consumer GPUs with 4GB or more VRAM are now available.